Cheaterdev/sia-ha/README.md

 Platform | Description
 -- | --
-`binary_sensor` | A smoke or moisture sensor.
+`binary_sensor` | A smoke and moisture sensor, one of each per account and zone.
-`alarm_control_panel` | Alarm panel with the state of the alarm.
+`alarm_control_panel` | Alarm panel with the state of the alarm, one per account and zone.
-`sensor` | Sensor with the last heartbeat message from your system.
+`sensor` | Sensor with the last heartbeat message from your system, one  per account.

 ## Features
 - Alarm tracking with a alarm_control_panel component
-- Optional Fire/gas tracker
+- Fire/gas tracker
-- Optional Water leak tracker
+- Water leak tracker
 - AES-128 CBC encryption support

-## Hub Setup(Ajax Systems Hub example)
+## Hub Setup (Ajax Systems Hub example)

 1. Select "SIA Protocol".
 2. Enable "Connect on demand".
 3. Place Account Id - 3-16 ASCII hex characters.
 For example AAA.
-4. Insert Home Assistant IP adress.
-It must be visible to hub.
+4. Insert Home Assistant IP address.
+It must be a visible to hub.
 There is no cloud connection to it.
 5. Insert Home Assistant listening port.
 This port must not be used with anything else.
 6. Select Preferred Network.
 Ethernet is preferred if hub and HA in same network.
 Multiple networks are not tested.
 7. Enable Periodic Reports.
 The interval with which the alarm systems reports to the monitoring station, default is 1 minute.
 This component adds 30 seconds before setting the alarm unavailable to deal with slights latencies between ajax and HA and the async nature of HA.